 2. You must obtain a membership application from the Membership Director using the link below and complete it.

 3. Every new member must provide a copy of his or her firearms licence and driver's licence with the application.
 We are required to obtain proof of your firearms licence in order to be able to inform the Chief Firearms Office that you are a member and that you are properly licenced.
 We need to determine your address and identifiers for the membership registry which is password protected on a secure server.
 This requirement applies to each person applying for a family membership including children under the age of 18 who will not have a PAL.
-Children over 18 can up to 21 years may be family members if living at home and in full-time attendance at school.
+Children over 18 can, up to the age of 21 years, be family members if living at home and in full-time attendance at school.

-4. Membership dues for an individual are currently $150.00, $45.00 for CSSA dues & insurance, (plus a $25.00 administration fee for new members) and a levy of $20 per year for those wishing to use the indoor range during the winter months.
-The $20 levy covers the cost of propane and maintenance of the indoor target return system.
-You do not have to pay the $20 is you are not intending to use the indoor range.
-Family memberships are $230.00, $80 for CSSA days & insurance, (plus a single $25.00 administration fee for new members) and the $20.00 indoor range levy if you wish to use the indoor range..
+4. Membership dues for an individual are currently $150.00, $45.00 for CSSA dues & insurance, (plus a $25.00 administration fee for new members) and a levy of $25 per year for those wishing to use the indoor range during the winter months.
+The $25 levy covers the cost of propane and maintenance of the indoor target return system.
+You do not have to pay the $25 is you are not going to be using the indoor range.
+Family memberships are $230.00 plus $80 for CSSA days & insurance, (plus a single $25.00 administration fee for new members) and the $25.00 indoor range levy if you are going to use to use the indoor range during the winter months.

-5. When you have completed your application, please contact the Membership Director to determine the most efficient method of providing your completed application, copies of your other documents and a cheque payable to the Crean Hill Gun Club for the total amount of your dues and fees.
-The membership Director can be contacted using the Button below.
-Delivery of your documentation can often be accomplished in the mail.
+5. Membership applications are available through the Membership Director.
+Please contact the Membership Director to determine the most efficient method of providing your completed application, copies of your other documents and a cheque payable to the Crean Hill Gun Club for the total amount of your dues and fees.
+We cannot accept membership fees electronically by EMT to [email protected] The membership Director can be contacted using the Button below.
+Delivery of your documentation can often be accomplished in the mail or electronically.